mileshello/SOSC314_MGao_Project/Edit_Volume_Analysis/README.md

 Contains code and results of edit volume pulling from the MediaWiki API.
-The code will find all the edits, bin them into months, and graph them.
+The code will find all the edits, bin them into months, and plot them on a bar graph by time.

 #Instructions for using this code to pull edit volume data:
 1. Select pages, gather exact titles including punctuation, spaces and capitalization